marioruub/EDAs-for-hierarchical-clustering/README.md

 # EDAs-for-hierarchical-clustering
-Estimation of Distribution Algorithms applied to hierarchical clustering
+Estimation of Distribution Algorithms (EDAs) applied to hierarchical clustering

 In this repository you will find:
 - EDAperm: EDA with the Mallows model.